pointedsphere/holdem_poker_utilities/README.md

 MFVP = 2^(f3+11) + 2^(k1-2) + 2^(k2-2)
 ```

-such that MFVP is a 26 bit integer.
-The first 13 bits of MFVP correspond to the two kickers and the last 13 bits correspond to the three of a kind (note; the kickers cannot have the same face value, otherwise we would have a full house).
+such that *MFVP* is a 26 bit integer.
+The lowest 13 bits of *MFVP* correspond to the two kickers and the last 13 bits correspond to the three of a kind (note; the kickers cannot have the same face value, otherwise we would have a full house).

-Again the highest MFVP wins when comparing players with three of a kind, and equality signifies a draw.
+Again the highest *MFVP* wins when comparing players with three of a kind, and equality signifies a draw.

 ### Two Pair

-Two pair has 3 rankings of cards within it, the higher pair, the lower pair and then the kicker, as such we require a 39 bit integer.
+Two pair has 3 'rankings' of cards within it, the higher pair, the lower pair and then the kicker, as such we utilise a 39 bit integer.
 Here the lowest 13 bits correspond to the kicker, the next 13 bits to the low pair and the highest 13 bits to the high pair.

 Let ``p1``, ``p2`` and ``k1`` be the face value of the highest pair, lowest pair and kicker respectively (all in [2,14]).
 Then